raycg/Open-Research-Playbook/templates/D-acceptance-form.md

 ### Advisor Decision

 - [ ] Approved — the graduating researcher may leave.
-- [ ] Conditionally Approved — corrections are required.
+- [ ] Conditionally Approved — corrections are required before departure.
 - [ ] Not Approved — knowledge transfer is incomplete.

-> Conditional approval does not authorize departure until the advisor
-> confirms that all required corrections are complete.

 ### Required Corrections